rupsabasu2020/sequential_relevant_cp/README.md

 # sequential_relevant_cp

-**sequential_relevant_cp** is a Python toolbox for detecting change points in time series data using CUSUM, iterative algorithms, Brownian motion simulations, and more.
+**sequential_relevant_cp** is a Python toolbox for detecting change points in time series data using CUSUM, iterative algorithms, Brownian motion simulations, etc. corresponding to the methods presented in the paper ....
-It is designed for statistical monitoring, structural breaks, and Monte Carlo simulations.

 ---

 ## 📦 Installation